Ali Farka Touré: Early musical influences

-In Malian society, musical performance was the duty of a lower caste known as the "Griot".
-Since Touré was from the "Noble" caste, he was forbidden to play any musical instruments.
+In Malian society, musical performance was the duty of a lower caste known as the griot.
+Since Touré was from the "noble" caste, he was forbidden to play any musical instruments.
 He disregarded this and secretly built a monochord from a tin can and played it with his friends.

 Having worked various jobs as a young adult including as a chauffeur and an ambulance boatman, it was a performance by the national ballet of Guinea in 1956 that would influence Touré to pursue a career in music.
 It was the guitar playing during this performance that made Ali determined to learn the instrument.

-During the 1960s, Mali hosted and held national talent competitions aimed at bringing together the various diverse groups of people that lived within the newly independent nation such as the Bambara in the south, the nomadic Tuareg in the North and the Fula and Songhay in the Sahel.
+During the 1960s, Mali hosted and held national talent competitions aimed at bringing together the various diverse groups of people that lived within the newly independent nation, such as the Bambara in the south, the nomadic Tuareg in the North and the Fula and Songhai in the Sahel.
 It was at these competitions that Touré soaked up the music of all these different cultures and learned to sing in seven languages.

-Naturally Touré was a great success at these competitions and ended up heading to Bulgaria to represent Mali internationally.
+Touré had great success at these competitions and ended up heading to Bulgaria to represent Mali internationally.
 It was during this trip that he bought his first guitar, and it was also the first time that he heard the music that was being produced by African Americans in the United States during the 1960s, of which Touré instantly became a fan.
 He was particularly fond of the music of John Lee Hooker and has stated that, “The first time I heard John Lee Hooker, I heard his music but I said ‘I don’t understand this, where did they come up with this culture?
 This is something that belongs to us.”

-Although Touré has been described as "The African Bluesman", he insists that his music is not blues, having stated that “To me blues is a type of soap powder, my music is older than the blues”.
+Although Touré has been described as "The African Bluesman", he insists that his music is not blues, having stated that, “To me blues is a type of soap powder, my music is older than the blues”.